geotrev/undernet/getmonolith.io.wiki/Download.md

 ### Advanced

-If you choose to use the `monolith-suite` module, things are easier in some places but harder in others.
+If you choose to use the `getmonolith` module, things are easier in some places but harder in others.
 Overall, it's a lot more flexible, though.
 Especially for React! 🎉

 #### SCSS